valkey-io/valkey-doc/docs/connect/cli.md

 ---
-title: "Redis CLI"
+title: "Valkey CLI"
 linkTitle: "CLI"
 weight: 1
 description: >
-    Overview of redis-cli, the Redis command line interface
+    Overview of valkey-cli, the Valkey command line interface
 aliases:
     - /docs/manual/cli
     - /docs/management/cli
     - /docs/ui/cli
 ---

-In interactive mode, `redis-cli` has basic line editing capabilities to provide a familiar typing experience.
+In interactive mode, `valkey-cli` has basic line editing capabilities to provide a familiar typing experience.

 To launch the program in special modes, you can use several options, including:

 * Simulate a replica and print the replication stream it receives from the primary.
-* Check the latency of a Redis server and display statistics.
+* Check the latency of a Valkey server and display statistics.
 * Request ASCII-art spectrogram of latency samples and frequencies.

-This topic covers the different aspects of `redis-cli`, starting from the simplest and ending with the more advanced features.
+This topic covers the different aspects of `valkey-cli`, starting from the simplest and ending with the more advanced features.

 ## Command line usage

-To run a Redis command and return a standard output at the terminal, include the command to execute as separate arguments of `redis-cli`:
+To run a Valkey command and return a standard output at the terminal, include the command to execute as separate arguments of `valkey-cli`:

-    $ redis-cli INCR mycounter
+    $ valkey-cli INCR mycounter
     (integer) 7

 The reply of the command is "7".
-Since Redis replies are typed (strings, arrays, integers, nil, errors, etc.), you see the type of the reply between parentheses.
-This additional information may not be ideal when the output of `redis-cli` must be used as input of another command or redirected into a file.
+Since Valkey replies are typed (strings, arrays, integers, nil, errors, etc.), you see the type of the reply between parentheses.
+This additional information may not be ideal when the output of `valkey-cli` must be used as input of another command or redirected into a file.

-`redis-cli` only shows additional information for human readability when it detects the standard output is a tty, or terminal.
+`valkey-cli` only shows additional information for human readability when it detects the standard output is a tty, or terminal.
 For all other outputs it will auto-enable the *raw output mode*, as in the following example:

-    $ redis-cli INCR mycounter > /tmp/output.txt
+    $ valkey-cli INCR mycounter > /tmp/output.txt
     $ cat /tmp/output.txt
     8

-Note that `(integer)` is omitted from the output because `redis-cli` detects the output is no longer written to the terminal.
+Note that `(integer)` is omitted from the output because `valkey-cli` detects the output is no longer written to the terminal.
 You can force raw output even on the terminal with the `--raw` option:

-    $ redis-cli --raw INCR mycounter
+    $ valkey-cli --raw INCR mycounter
     9

 You can force human readable output when writing to a file or in